 Inslee Fariss is a Raleigh, North Carolina based artist.
 Inslee's whimsical and playful creativity is an identifying thread woven through all her artistry.
 Her brush brings lightness to everything she puts down on paper (or canvas) For the past decade she has worked with wonderful clients - both private individual commissions and for large companies.
 Each day offers up unexpected new opportunities for creativity.

-DOGWOOD HILL: Holiday wrapping paper, gift tags, stationary & more!
+DOGWOOD HILL: Holiday wrapping paper, gift tags, stationery & more!

 Our story began in 2014 when our founder, Jennifer Hunt—a busy mother of two who moonlights as an accountant and an art dealer—waited a touch too long to order her holiday cards.
 Like many busy women before her, Jennifer found that booking an artist to create the hand-crafted cards she wanted was not a possibility.
 She took to the web, but her efforts were futile.
 No one was delivering online customizable calligraphy and art-driven holiday stationery.
 That is when the idea sprung for a website where discerning customers could go for hand-made cards that were thoughtfully and gorgeously created featuring art by real artists.
 No need for pricey design fees, lengthy production times or settling for the mass-produced.